Meet our Board - Kenya

 Victoria Sheppard, Director of Program Management, Co-Founder, Past President

 Victoria co-founded CMETrust in 2006 along with then Kenyan Field Representatives Benedict Kiage, Titus Kuria and Charles Omondi.
 She was CMETrust's President from 2006 to 2016, when she stepped down to take on the exciting role of CMETrust's 10th Anniversary Campaign Co-Chair.
 During Victoria's early years with the organization, she also established CMETrust's Toronto and Ottawa chapters.
+Victoria is now the Director of Programs for the Canadian Board and in her role meets monthly with the Kenyan team on program implementation and policy.

 Beth Levander, Secretary